korem-lab/SGVFinder2/README.md

 microbiome associates with host health", TBP.

 ## Installation
-You can install this package using the following command `pip install git+https://github.com/korem-lab/SGVFinder2.git`
+You can install this package using the following command `pip install --no-cache-dir git+https://github.com/korem-lab/SGVFinder2.git`

 ## Requirements

-1. This code was written and tested on python 2.7.8, and requires the following packages:
+1. This package has the following dependencies:
+    - python (tested with 3.10.12)
-    - numpy (tested with 1.14.2)
+    - numpy (tested with 1.26.0)
+    - pandas (tested with 2.1.0)
-    - biopython (tested with 1.68)
+    - Cython (tested with 3.0.2)
-    - ujson (tested with 1.35)
+    - ujson (tested with 5.8.0)
-    - pandas (tested with 0.23.4)
+    - pysam (tested with 0.21.0)
-    - scipy (tested with 1.1.0)
+    - scipy (tested with 1.11.2)
-    - bokeh (tested with 0.12.6)
+    - bokeh (tested with 3.2.2)

     If you encounter issues, please try to run in an environment with these packages.
-2. It additionally requires c++ 11 and cython installed.
+2. It additionally requires C++ 11 and Cython installed.

 ## Usage

+**See the workflow.ipynb for a non-parallelized simple implementation.**

 There are two main algorithms here - ICRA and SGVFinder.